anewton1998/draft-regext-rdap-extensions/draft-regext-rdap-extensions.md

 RDAP extensions not defined by the IETF MUST use the extension identifier as a prefix in accordance with this document, [@!RFC7480], [@!RFC9082], and [@!RFC9083].
-And RDAP extensions defined by the IETF SHOULD use the extension identifier as a prefix or as a bare extension identifier (see (#bare_extension)) IETF defined RDAP extensions that do not follow this guidance MUST describe the necessity to do so.
+And RDAP extensions defined by the IETF SHOULD use the extension identifier as a prefix or as a bare extension identifier (see (#bare_extension)).
+IETF-defined RDAP extensions that do not follow this guidance MUST describe the necessity to do so.

 # Profile and Marker Extensions {#profiles_and_markers}